-The Hausberg Mountain of the Garmisch-Partenkirchen township is arguably the most stunning mountain in the region because of its three glaciers.
-It ensures an exceptional fun time for all tourists, no matter the taste.
+The Hausberg Mountain of the Garmisch-Partenkirchen township is arguably the most stunning in the region because of its three glaciers.
+It ensures an exceptionally fun time for all tourists, regardless of taste.

 Sitting between Kochelbergalm and Bayernhaus, visiting this “house mountain” is an adventurous trip with a few steep climbs.
 You can also cycle up to the Hausberg through the broad forest track.

 Additionally, this attraction is mainly used for ski alpinism and as a training area for skiing schools.
 It is also famous for hiking, mountain bike tours, and skiing in winter.

 Moreover, you will have a stunning view of the Wetterstein Mountains and Wank Mountain from the top of the Hauseberg Mountain.

 If you’re looking for breathtaking 360-degree views and outdoor activities, the Tiroler Zugspitz Arena is the best visitor holiday place.
 It is an ideal destination for mountaineers, hikers, and nature lovers.

 Situated at the border of Germany and Austria, this attraction boasts a number of charming villages, including Berwang, Ehrwald, Heiterwang, Lermoos, Biberwier, Namlos, and Bichlbach & Lähn-Wengle.